redandbluefi/wp-native-dashboard/readme.txt

 1. logon screen extension - user can specify his/her prefered language during logon
 1. dashboard quick switcher extension - user can easily switch language at every admin page
+1. admin bar switcher - user can switch at active admin bar the language as usual
 1. user profile setting - each user can define at profile his/her prefered language

 The plugin also includes a repository scan on demand (svn.automattic.com) for available language file downloads.